rajagashe/EC2Collection/README.md

 areNotTaggedWith(inslist=None,TagKey='Name') - This is the opposite of the above,
                 returns a list of instances that are not tagged with a given key.

-getInstanceList - Returns a list of instaces based on an attribute value.
+getInstanceList(inslist,instanceattr='instanceid',attrval=None) - Returns a list of instances
+                based on an attribute value.
+The first parameter is a list and if its None, the instances in the collection are used, instance attribute, if not provided is assumed to be instance identifier and if attrval is None, the whole collection is returned.

-showSupportedAttribs - Displays the supported attributes for the operations
+showSupportedAttribs() - Displays the supported attributes for the operations
-                        listed herewith.
+                        listed as part of the EC2Collection class.
+The list displayed is comma-separated.

 showTagValues - Displays the tags on an instance.